📝 Topics Covered

 if __name__ == '__main__':

-State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
+The State pattern lets an object alter its behavior when its internal state changes.
+The object will appear to change its class, shielding client code from complex conditional branches.

 class Switch: